-The notion that our lifestyle can play a part in if certain genetic diseases “click on” or remain dormant is a relatively new concept with but the evidence is mounting which suggests there being strong casual connections between our lifestyles and many diseases previously thought to be matters of “destiny.”
-Dupuytren's contracture is just such as disease.
+The notion that our lifestyle can play a part in the development of certain genetic diseases is a relatively new concept.
+But evidence supporting this theory is mounting, which suggests there is a strong causal connection between our lifestyle and many diseases previously thought to be a matter of destiny.

-The physiological reason nodules develop on the inside of the palm is because when someone has Dupuytren's contracture it means that the connective tissues in their palm are actually thickening, and because they are thickening they are becoming shorter and that shortening is what pulls the fingers inward toward the palm.
+The physiological reason nodules develop on the inside of the palm is because the connective tissues there are thickening, becoming shorter, and pulling the fingers inward.

-One of the worst things you can do, especially with a reversible ailment like Dupuytren's contracture is waiting.
-If you catch the disease early enough you can likely cure it by natural means (like those described above) rather than having to take more major steps like undergoing hand surgery.
+One of the worst things you can do for a reversible ailment like Dupuytren's contracture is put off seeking treatment.
+If you develop the disease early enough, you can likely cure it by natural means instead of needing surgery.